đŸ”„ Black Friday deal on now! đŸ”„

 2. Last Interaction Attribution

-Last Interaction Attribution Model
+An illustration of the Last Interaction Marketing Attribution Model

 As the name implies, Last Interaction Attribution is a single-touch attribution model that gives 100% of the credit to a customer's last interaction with your client’s business before converting.
 It’s sometimes referred to as ‘last-click’ or ‘last-touch.’